 Pick a mobile friendly theme

 When it comes to choosing a theme or layout for your website, one needs to be picky.
 This one small decision describes the whole look of your site.
 To avoid all the chaos, it’s best to consider using a mobile friendly responsive web design.
-For an elaborated description of Responsive Web Design, read our latest blog.
+For an elaborated description of Responsive Web Design.

 Mobile Friendly Responsive web designs are the most frequently used type of web design.
 It’s ideal for those who are willing to grow their business to a greater extend.
 It allows a site to match and adapt to the user’s device screen.
 Interestingly, everything on the website remains the same including design, content, etc. Using a mobile-first approach will be convenient.
 It focuses and emphasizes the ease of use and simplicity of a site.
 On the other hand, it is easier to expand a simple layout rather than simplifying a complex one.